Mike-Veilleux/mike-veilleux.github.io/README.md

 ## Description

 This is my portfolio page.
 It is a representation of my development journey.
-As I keep furthering my knoledge, I will apply the technics I've learned on this site.
+As I keep furthering my knowledge, I will apply the techniques I have learned on this site.
 The content will mostly be based around my skill set and interest.

 Here's a list of the tech I'll be using:
 * MongoDB